Understanding DDQS: A Comprehensive Guide to Due Diligence Questionnaires

 Industry-Specific Tailoring That Improves Response Quality

 Generic DDQs generate generic responses.
-Here's how we've seen enterprises adapt questionnaires by sector:
+Here's how enterprises adapt questionnaires by sector:

 Financial services: Emphasize regulatory compliance (GLBA, FCRA, ECOA), customer data protection, anti-money laundering controls, and business continuity testing frequency.
 A bank evaluating payment processors should ask: "Describe your PCI-DSS certification scope and level" rather than generic "Are you PCI compliant?"